Bureau of Economic Geology

 Updates

-April 5, 6, and 7th, 2023: The 2023 GoMCarb Annual Partership Meeting will be held in Austin, TX.
-(Presentations Coming Soon).
+April 5, 6, and 7th, 2023: The 2023 GoMCarb Annual Partership Meeting was held in Austin, TX.
+The agenda and publicly available presentations can be viewed here.

 May 18, 2022: See agenda and presentations here from the 2022 GoMCarb Annual Partnership Meeting held in New Orleans, LA.